omf2097/openomf/INSTALL.md

 1. Dependencies
 ---------------

 Most of the libraries that OpenOMF requires are pretty standard and often easily available in eg. linux distro repositories.
-However, you may need to download and install [libShadowDive](https://github.com/omf2097/libShadowDive)and the latest [libdumb](https://bitbucket.org/kode54/dumb).
+However, you may need to download and install [libShadowDive](https://github.com/omf2097/libShadowDive) and the latest [libdumb](https://bitbucket.org/kode54/dumb).
 Your distro may have the packages for at least libdumb, but those are likely old and may not work with OpenOMF.

 Some common packagemanager commands for receiving the other deps below: